A Closer Look at Barefoot Training

 These stresses are distributed across the body and can lead to pain and injury.
 This could help explain why the rate of ankle sprains and knee injuries for athletes has increased rather than decreased, despite the abundant options in athletic shoes.

-A September 2010 article by Laura Miler in "Becker's National Orthopedic and Spine Review" noted that "sports-related foot and ankle injuries are increasing among athletes," And several other studies have shown that those who wear high-priced, high-performance athletic shoes are actually more likely to suffer an injury.
+An article by Laura Miler in "Becker's National Orthopedic and Spine Review" noted that "sports-related foot and ankle injuries are increasing among athletes," And several other studies have shown that those who wear high-priced, high-performance athletic shoes are actually more likely to suffer an injury.

 Transition to Minimalist Training